wgtygrett/frontend-template/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 ## About the project
-This is an exercise in TailwindCSS (more specifically, v3) mainly.
+This is an exercise in TailwindCSS (more specifically, v3).

 ## Questions Asked:
 - **Q:** Why `standalone: false`?